ballerina-platform/ballerina-dev-website/learn/how-to-use-openapi-tools.md

 ## Samples

 ### Mock service from OpenAPI
-`ballerinna openapi gen-service helloworld:helloService hello_service.yaml`
+`ballerina openapi gen-service helloworld:helloService hello_service.yaml`

 This will generate a Ballerina service, for `hello_service.yaml` OpenAPI contract, named `helloService` in the module named `helloworld`.
 This command should be executed inside a Ballerina project.